Find Grad Schools

 22 Yearly Graduations

 University of North Carolina at Charlotte is the 16th most popular school in the nation for students seeking a graduate certificate in educational/instructional technology.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,467 per year.
+The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
 During the most recent year for which we have data, 22 people received their graduate certificate in educational/instructional technology from UNC Charlotte.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+Of these students, 85% were women and 30% were members of underrepresented racial-ethnic groups.

 #17